Why Choose Us?

 This will consists of two thin plastic formings which fit over the upper and lower teeth.
 They are joined together by two connectors that gently hold the lower jaw in a forward position.
 Any opening of the mouth pulls the lower jaw further forward.

 Can anyone use this appliance?

-The appliance can not be made if you have no natural teeth or only a few natural teeth.
-Your dentist will be able to advise you as to your own situation.
+The appliance cannot be made if you have no natural teeth or only a few natural teeth.
+Your dentist will be able to advise if this is suitable for you.